istoica/ray/doc/source/signals.rst

 .. autofunction:: ray.experimental.signal.receive

 Here is a simple example of receiving signals from and actor or task identified by `a`.
-Note an actor is identified by its handle, and a task by an object id it returns.
+Note that an actor is identified by its handle, and a task by an object id it returns.

 .. code-block:: python